DrineDev/SQLKalapukanBombers/README.md

 # TO DO
 MainFrameEmployee.java && MainFrameManager.java
-  1. Order functionality
-  2. Add Item to order functionality
-  3. Complete Order functionality
-  4. Notification for low stocks
+  1. Notification for low stocks
-  5. Fix hover text
+  2. Fix hover text
-  6. Checkout

 InventoryCrud.java
   1. Search bar for finding food